 In sum, I use Tom's pathway in this instrumental case study to trace his journey from teaching to conducting research and thereupon shed new light on issues of professional identity (re)formation in the fields of applied linguistics and SLA.
-My hope is that by giving voice to Tom, I was able to gain a deeper insight into how professional identities of "teacher" and "researcher" can be shaped, modified and enacted across contextual boundaries.
+My hope is that by discussing Tom's trajectory, I was able to gain a deeper insight into how professional identities of "teacher" and "researcher" could be shaped, modified and enacted across contextual boundaries.